rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

 We need to configure the DNS for the Kubernetes / OpenShift API of the ARO cluster, to be able to access to the ARO API.

-* Retrieve the API Server IP for Azure DNS records
+* Retrieve the API Server IP for Azure DNS records:

 ```md
 API_SERVER_IP="$(az aro show -n $AZR_CLUSTER -g $AZR_RESOURCE_GROUP --query 'apiserverProfile.ip' -o tsv)"
 echo $API_SERVER_IP
 ```

-* Create an `api` A record to point to the Ingress Load Balancer IP
+* Create an `api` A record to point to the Ingress Load Balancer IP:

 ```md
 az network dns record-set a add-record \